bu-ist/bu-versions/readme.txt

 == Frequently Asked Questions ==

-= I'm a plugin developer and my plugin utilizes custom post meta boxes.
+= I’m a plugin developer and my plugin utilizes custom post meta boxes.
 How do I get them to show up while editing alternate versions? =

 The plugin provides a filter which allows you to register support for your custom features for the alternate version post types.